 An interesting direction for future work would be more integration with other verification techniques in TYPICAL program analysis tool, to take full advantage of our hybrid, parametrized type system.
-For example, since our type system is parameterized by verification methods for robust termination and deadlock-freedom, we can possibly use model checking techniques for proving termination [Cook et al. 2007] and deadlock-freedom (recall the discussion in Section 7).
+For example, since our type system is parameterized by verification methods for robust termination and deadlock-freedom, we can possibly use model checking techniques for proving termination [12] and deadlock-freedom (recall the discussion in Section 7).
 Since type-based analysis seems in general more efficient but inaccurate, a typical combination would be to first apply type-based analyses and then use model checking in case programs cannot be verified using types.

-Future work also includes an application of the new lock-freedom analysis to dependency analyses, such as information flow analysis and program slicing [Honda and Yoshida 2007; Honda et al. 2000; Kobayashi 2005a].
-To see why lock-freedom analysis is related to information flow analysis, consider an input process:
+Future work also includes an application of the new lockfreedom analysis to dependency analyses, such as information flow analysis and program slicing [17, 18, 23].
+To see why lock-freedom analysis is related to information flow analysis, consider an input process a(x). public["Succeeded!"].

-a(x). \overline{public} ["Succeeded!"].
 Note that it leaks information about whether or not the communication on a succeeds through channel public.
-Therefore, if it is unknown whether a communication on a high security channel a succeeds, only communications on high security channels are allowed after that communication, which are too restrictive.
+So, if it is unknown whether a communication on a high security channel a succeeds, only communications on high security channels are allowed after that communication, which are too restrictive.
 (In a sequential language, it corresponds to the restriction that once a high-security variable is accessed, only high-security computation is allowed afterwards).
-Thus, the previous type systems for information flow analysis of concurrent programs [Honda et al. 2000; Kobayashi 2005a] have been built on top of some form of type systems for (weak) lock-freedom.
+Thus, the previous type systems for information flow analysis of concurrent programs [17, 23] have been built on top of some form of type systems for (weak) lock-freedom.
 Information flow analysis can be made more accurate by replacing the underlying type systems for lock-freedom with ours.
-Resource usage analysis [Kobayashi et al. 2006] is also built on top of lock-freedom analysis; hence it can benefit from the lock-freedom analysis in this paper.
+Resource usage analysis [26] is also built on top of lock-freedom analysis; hence it can benefit from the lock-freedom analysis in this paper.